KristinaBalashova/todo-list-project/README.md

 ## Features

-- **Initial Data Loading**: At the start the application fetches the first 5 tasks from [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/users/1/todos).
+- **Initial Data Loading**: At the start the application fetches the first 5 tasks from Supabase.
 - **Adding Tasks**: Users can add new tasks to the list.
 - **Editing**: Tasks can be edited
 - **Sorting**: Tasks can be sorted by status (completed/active/all).